-Areas of research & teaching: theatre & performance studies in a global frame (including non-Western and indigenous practices); feminist theory and practice; performance methods and practices (theatre directing, devised and multimedia performance); performance philosophy; digital media & performance; communication and rhetoric; environmental humanities; visual cultures.
+Areas of research & teaching: theatre & performance studies in a global frame (including non-Western and indigenous practices); feminist theory and practice; performance methods and practices (theatre directing, devised and multimedia performance); performance philosophy; new media & performance; communication and rhetoric; environmental humanities; cultural studies.

 Artistic practice: Theatre directing; multimedia and devised performance; sound and installation art; cross-genre writing; digital storytelling; dramaturgy.

 I am a researcher, cross-genre writer, and artist hailing from Romania.
-Drawing on my training in theatre and performance studies, philosophy, and new media, my research explores cultural, political, and philosophical aspects of performance (broadly construed) and media in global contexts through a transnational and feminist lens, with a particular focus on the politics of memory and history, practices of world-making, diasporic experience, environmental issues, and the performance of everyday life and communication in mediated contexts.
+Drawing on my training in theatre and performance studies, philosophy, and new media, my research explores cultural, political, and philosophical aspects of performance (broadly construed) and media in global contexts through a transnational and feminist lens, with a particular focus on the politics of memory and history, practices of world-making, diasporic experience, ecology and environmental activism, mechanisms of simulation and dissimulation, and communication in mediated contexts.